molovo/multicolour/sponsors.md

 # Sponsors

-Sponsors make Multicolour possible, they afford me the time to dedicate to Multicolour's development and publishing.
+Sponsors make Multicolour possible, they afford us the time to dedicate to Multicolour's development and publishing.

-[New World Code](https://newworld.codes?source=https://getmulticolour.com)  are a NodeJS and Swift agency that create scalable, usable apps and APIs for clients of all sizes.
+[New World Code](https://newworld.codes?source=https://getmulticolour.com)  are an agency that create scalable, usable web apps and APIs for clients of all sizes.